Cincinnati-Design-LAB/architour/src/content/buildings/fourth-and-race-tower.md

 style: Italian Renaissance Revival
 architect: Teitig & Lee
 associate_architect: Hake & Kuck
-significance: The building was once the home of the Federal Reserve Bank of Cleveland.
 ---

+The building was once the home of the Federal Reserve Bank of Cleveland.